 The ARC does not review applications regarding garage door or garage screen modifications to install or remove glass inserts, decorative panels, garage door screen or garage door painting if the chosen color is the color used at the time of original construction.
-All other exterior painting or modifications to the width/height of the garage door requires ARC approval.
+Exterior painting or modifications to the width or height of the garage door requires ARC approval.